blancheta/02_mini_api/README.md

 0 - Import data via SQLAlchemy models into a sqlite db [  ]

-1 - List the first 100 animees sorted by [  ]
+1 - List the first 100 animees sorted by release date [  ]

 2 - Get all details about "Death Note" [  ]